shane0/shane0.github.io/docs/collapse.md

 Additionally, there are other species, such as snakes, crocodiles, and sharks, which can also pose a significant threat to human life in certain regions or circumstances.

-## top 10 causes for human extinction

-- Natural disasters: This can include events such as supervolcanoes, asteroid impacts, and large-scale earthquakes and tsunamis.
-- Pandemics: The spread of a highly infectious and lethal disease could potentially cause a global pandemic leading to human extinction.
-- Nuclear war: The use of nuclear weapons in a global conflict could result in widespread destruction and the release of harmful radioactive material into the atmosphere.
-- Climate change: Rising global temperatures and changing weather patterns caused by human activities could lead to food and water shortages, as well as increased natural disasters, and render the planet uninhabitable.
-- Artificial intelligence: The development of highly advanced artificial intelligence that surpasses human control could pose a threat to humanity.
-- Genetic engineering: Unintended consequences or misuse of genetic engineering technologies could result in the creation of new, potentially deadly diseases.
-- Collapse of civilization: The collapse of modern society due to factors such as resource depletion, economic instability, and political conflict could lead to widespread violence and chaos.
-- Cyborgs: The creation of highly advanced cyborgs (part human, part machine) could result in the displacement of the human race and eventual extinction.
-- Aliens: The discovery of hostile alien life forms could pose a threat to humanity's survival.
-- Eco-collapse: The widespread destruction of the natural world and loss of biodiversity could result in the collapse of the ecosystems that support human life.

 ## eco collapse

 | Rank | Event                           | Date            | Location         | Description                                                  | Impact                                       |